yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 Duration: 20 Minutes

-### Task 1: Configure VNet peering WGVNet1 to WGVNet2 amd Vice Versa
+### Task 1: Configure VNet peering WGVNet1 to WGVNet2 and Vice Versa

 1. Select the resource group **WGVNetRG1**, and select the configuration blade for **WGVNet1**.
 Choose **Peerings**.